 We all love winters, but winter weather is not so soothing for skin.

 Additional moisture helps, but you need to do more to actually counteract these effects and keep skin looking youthful and smooth.
-To reduce chapping, redness, itching, and keep skin more healthy and comfortable this season, try these tips.
+To get the glowing skin and reduce chapping, redness, itching, and keep skin more healthy and comfortable this season, try these tips.

 1. Wash in Lukewarm Water

 Hot showers and baths always feel good in the winter, but when you can, particularly when just washing your face or hands, choose lukewarm water to avoid stripping as many oils away from the skin.